Tigers vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has put up 75 hits with 15 doubles, 17 home runs and 31 walks.
-He has driven in 60 runs with six stolen bases.
+- Adolis Garcia has 76 hits with 15 doubles, 18 home runs, 31 walks and 61 RBI.
+He's also stolen six bases.

 Garcia Recent Games